-We guide our clients through the intricacies of estate assets and the laws regarding them.
+We guide our clients through the intricacies of estate assets and the laws and litigation regarding them.

 Vancouver Estate Asset Lawyers

 After the passing of a loved one, beneficiaries to an estate may be surprised to learn the assets held by the deceased person do not form part of the estate.
 Assets owned by the testator may be held jointly with another person or be placed in trust.
 At Onyx Law Group of Vancouver, we guide our clients through the intricacies of estate law and represent them in litigation proceedings.

 Individuals have the right during their lifetimes to give away property as they wish or to hold it jointly with another person.
 For this reason, beneficiaries may be surprised to learn which of their loved one’s assets are considered assets within the estate and which are not included in the will.